erikberglund/AppBlocker/README.md

 _Because the blocking is done by the bundle identifier, the location or name of the application bundle doesn't matter_

 # Disclaimer
+For true blacklisting of binary execution, look at Google's Santa project: https://github.com/google/santa

 This script doesn't literally "block" the execution of an application, it gets notified when an application is being launched and sends a `SIGKILL` signal to the process.

 It's a simple method to help administrators stop their users from using applications the organization has decided should not be allowed.
 If you have a management framework with a similar feature, you should use that instead.

-For more powerful blacklisting of binary execution, look at Google's Santa project: https://github.com/google/santa

 # Configure Applications